 Saltwater or Freshwater?

 Saltwater marine aquariums are beautiful and colorful renditions of what the ocean looks like.
-Using a variation of rocks, plants and sands provide a natural ocean vibrance.
-Saltwater fish originate from oceans, seas and reefs with grouping and independent behaviors.
+Using a variation of rocks, plants and sands provide a natural ocean glow.
+Saltwater fish originate from oceans, seas, and reefs with grouping and independent behaviors.